troytolhurst/web_server_databases/01_internet/04_curl_bite.md

 * Maxdownload = -1
 * Getting file with size: 2898547
 { [data] }
-# We downloading the file and save it to /tmp/song30.mp3.
+# We download the file and save it to /tmp/song30.mp3.
 * Remembering we are in dir "OpenBSD/songs/"
 < 226 Transfer complete
 # The server tells us that the transfer is complete.